r12kaushalthota-png/Hustl-App/README.md

 - If websockets fail, the app will show connection instructions
 - Try switching between tunnel and LAN modes
 - Restart Metro bundler: `npx expo start --clear`

+**If you see "Network request failed" or tunnel issues:**
+- Switch to LAN mode: In Bolt, stop Preview and restart with LAN mode
+- Check firewall settings on your computer
+- Ensure your phone and computer are on the same WiFi network
+- Try restarting Metro: `npx expo start --clear`

 ## Features